LECOQQ/BiblioCatalog-Linux/README.md

 Programming IDE : Visual Studio 2017

+What to do next ?
+Work on interface to have something better.
+Rearrange code and add commentaries to make it easier to read.
+Add a erase one only possibility.

+09/01/2020 : Books.h class changed to get the csv datas in a class.
+In doing so i'm able to act on those data.
+Added a sort and a search function.

-08/30/2020 : Functions.h and Books.h done.
-Little interface coming with .exe.
-Thanks to it, you can add books to your CSV file, erase your CSV file, and watch which book you got in your CSV file.
+08/30/2020 : Functions.h and Books.h started.
+You can add books to your library, erase them, and list them.